008programmer/abp-app-communication-using-client/Post.md

 ## Next

-While we are now able to access the `Finance UI`, along with the `Finance, Stock, and News APIs`, from a single unified solution, there’s still room for improvement.

-(coming soon)In the upcoming blog posts, we’ll focus on decoupling these applications for better scalability and cleaner architecture.
-This will be done in two stages:

-- Replacing dynamic proxies with static proxies

-- Switching from project references to NuGet package references

-Each step will be covered in a dedicated post to keep the process clear and focused.
+Now that we've integrated the `Finance UI` with all APIs using static proxies, the next step is to replace project references with NuGet package references — and explore the architectural and maintainability advantages this approach offers.